anirudh-kac/Guess-The-Pokemon-MERN/README.md

 - [ ] Allow quick sharing of score
 - [ ] Add difficulty level
 - [ ] Integrate instagram api to fetch user details

+## Contributing

+* Fork the repo and clone it
+* Make sure you have node and npm installed
+* run ```npm install ``` to install all required dependencies
+* Create a new branch to make changes on
+* Push changes to the forked repo and then create a pull request